 EUR k

-Fixed Cash Purchase Price 1,350
+Fixed cash purchase price 1,350

-Effective Date Cash 1
+Effective date cash 1

-Effective Date Financial Debt (plus 1 MEUR) 28
+Effective date financial debt (plus EUR 1 m) 28

 Total cash paid 1,379

-Bank loans settled by Fitness Fitness First Holdings GmbH 972
+Bank loans settled by Fitness First Germany Holdings GmbH 972

 Consideration transferred 2,351

 Contingent consideration liability 1,200

 Total consideration transferred 3,551

 The purchase price for all shares and assets is comprised of the fixed cash purchase price amounting to EUR 1,350k plus effective date cash and minus effective date financial debt.
-EUR 1,379k was paid to the seller on 27 December 2018 according to our internal estimation of purchase price.
+EUR 1,379k was paid to the seller on 27 December 2018 according to our internal estimation of the purchase price.

-In addition to the transfer of cash and cash equivalents, Fitness First Germany Holdings GmbH also took over financial liabilities EUR 972k, which were repaid before the reporting period.
+In addition to the transfer of cash and cash equivalents, Fitness First Germany Holdings GmbH also assumed financial liabilities of EUR 972k, which were repaid in the reporting period.

-As part of the purchase agreement with the previous owner of Elbgym GmbH, a contingent consideration has been agreed upon, which relates to obligations from a purchase price adjustment clause that is linked to the subsidiary achieving certain financial performance indicators, after beneficial ownership has been transferred.
+As part of the purchase agreement with the previous owner of Elbgym GmbH, a contingent consideration was agreed upon, which relates to obligations from a purchase price adjustment clause that is linked to the subsidiary achieving certain financial performance indicators, after beneficial ownership has been transferred.
 The amount of the purchase price adjustment is capped at EUR 1,200k.

-As of 30 April 2019, the fair value of the contingent consideration was estimated at EUR 1,200k, as the key performance indicators (revenue for financial year 2020) of the three fitness studios show that it is highly probable that the target will be achieved due to an extensive refurbishment of the fitness equipment and studios and more active promotions.
+As of 30 April 2019, the fair value of the contingent consideration was estimated at EUR 1,200k, as the key performance indicators (revenue for fiscal year 2020) of the three fitness studios show that it is highly probable that the target will be achieved due to an extensive refurbishment of the fitness equipment and studios and more active promotions.
 The fair value is determined using the DCF method.